sushil2601/javaScript_practise/NODEJS.md

             12. Idempotency
                 .Ensure PUT, DELETE, and GET requests are idempotent (multiple identical requests should result in the same state).

+Q. What is API and Rest API?
+Ans :-

+    .API :-
+        .API stands for Application Programming Interface.

+        .It is a set of rules and protocols that allows one software application to communicate with another.

+    .Rest API :-
+        .REST stands for Representational State Transfer.
+        .A REST API is a specific type of API that follows certain rules and principles for communication over the web (HTTP).

+        .The client (e.g., frontend) requests data, and the server (e.g., backend) provides it.
+        .Each request is independent; the server doesn’t remember previous requests.
+        .HTTP Methods - Used to perform actions on data.
+        .Data is usually sent/received in JSON format.

 Q. Rest API endpoint :-  Ex. of Cart
 Ans :-